Better information makes for healthier horses,

 "Weak" suggests to me several different possibilities: muscular weakness, neurological weakness, and the weakness that comes from a painful situation.
 Can you describe what you see that causes you to label the mare as weak and having trouble getting her balance?

-The swelling and that she works out of it does suggest stiffness and pain and being a Paso and your description of dropped fetlocks suggest DSLD.
+The swelling and that she works out of it does suggest stiffness and pain and being a Paso and your description of DrOpped fetlocks suggest DSLD.
 For more on this see Diseases of Horses » Lameness » Diseases of the Lower Limb » Degenerative Suspensory Ligament Desmitis (DSLD).

 That all said it sounds like the veterinarian saw something that suggested neurological disease and the article associated with this discussion explains some of things looked for to label a horse with neurological disease.